New Mexico Chile Resources

 - NMSU Horticulture Publications - Fruits, Horticulture, Plant Science, Landscaping, Lawns, Nuts, Ornamentals, Pests, Plant Diseases, and Vegetables

-Select Resources on Growing Chiles:
+Select Resources on Growing Chiles

 - Guide H-243: Economic Insects of Chile